Web-Development-Notes/JavaScript-Notes/Introduction&Requirements.md

 * For example
  <img width="957" alt="Capture" src="https://user-images.githubusercontent.com/113935723/211089785-1bf222ba-7d3e-4081-87e0-6dc24ace8507.PNG">

 Note:Any statement in js file can be ended with colon or not.

+## There are further different concepts used in js file which are explained in separate folders of that repository!